tgmstudios/ist130-vibe-coded-game/README.md

-# Penguin Journey - A Winter Adventure
+# WinterTrek: Snowbound & Snuggles

 A heartfelt 2D platformer web game about a penguin journeying through a harsh winter storm to reach his cat friend.